Skip to main content

 Area(s) of Expertise

-DeLeon Gray aims to support educators, parents, leaders, and mentors in unpacking the concept of motivation, and works jointly with them to disrupt structural aspects of schooling environments that leave marginalized students vulnerable to anxieties about belonging.
+DeLeon Gray aims to support educators, parents, leaders, and mentors in unpacking the concept of motivation, and works jointly with youth to address aspects of schooling environments that leave students vulnerable to anxieties about belonging.
 His program of research has been recognized by receipt of prestigious honors including a 2018 Best Article Award for his collaborative publication in Educational Psychologist entitled, “Black and Belonging at School: A Case for Interpersonal, Instructional, and Institutional Opportunity Structures.”
 In 2015, he was featured in Black Enterprise Magazine as one of 100 men of color who are “living up to a standard of excellence and using their talents and influence in their respective industries to shift the perception of men of color to create and encourage a positive narrative.”
 Most recently, he received the Change Agent Award of Appreciation from St. Augustine’s University in Raleigh, NC.